ryanatkn/crawl-dressup/README.md

 > [make u avatar](https://ryanatkn.github.io/crawl-dressup) :dragon:

-This project was originally much wider in scope, but all it does now is let you play dressup using [Dungeon Crawl Stone Soup](https://github.com/crawl/crawl) assets.
+This project was originally infinitely wider in scope, but all it does now is let you play dressup using [Dungeon Crawl Stone Soup](https://github.com/crawl/crawl) assets.
-It's going to become [Gro Garden](https://github.com/enti-life/gro-garden) once [Gro](https://github.com/enti-life/gro) is more mature.
+The followup will be [Gro Garden](https://github.com/enti-life/gro-garden) once [Gro](https://github.com/enti-life/gro) is more mature.

 The code uses experimental codegen that became Gro,